medik8s/node-healthcheck-operator/README.md

 ## Introduction

 Hardware is imperfect, and software contains bugs.
-When node level failures such as kernel hangs or dead NICs occur, the work required from the cluster does not decrease - workloads from affected nodes need to be restarted somewhere.
+When node level failures such as kernel freezes or dead NICs occur, the work required from the cluster does not decrease - workloads from affected nodes need to be restarted somewhere.

 However, some workloads, such as RWO volumes and StatefulSets, may require